Zander-Labuschagne/CroMaCk/README.md

 ### *Still a work in progress, this prototype can convert mp4 to DNxHD in a mov container so far.* More options to come.

-Built using C++, Qt, QML and ffmpeg shell commands.
+Built using C++, Qt, QML and ffmpeg.